wazuh/wazuh-documentation/source/installing-splunk/splunk-reverse-proxy.rst

 Setting up reverse proxy configuration for Splunk
 =================================================

 According to the Splunk official documentation, Splunk web can be placed behind a proxy in a reverse proxy type of configuration.
-In this section, we will briefly describe how this can be done with a NGINX setup.
+In this section, we briefly describe how this can be done with an NGINX setup.

 NGINX is a popular open-source web server and reverse proxy known for its high performance, stability, rich feature set, simple configuration and low resource consumption.